balder-dev/balder/doc/source/tutorial_guide/03_double_setup.rst

 Part 3: Expand Setup Code
 *************************

-In this part we want to learn one of the key concepts of balder - reusing tests.
-This section shows how easy it is to use an existing scenario for different setups.
-A lot of projects do similar the same in a lot of different ways.
-Maybe your app is a user interface that you support on different platforms or you have a device that you can manage over different apps.
-Or imagine you want to test a bus system of a device.
-Every bus member must work in the same way.
+In this part we are going to learn one of the key concepts of balder - reusing tests.

+This essential concept allows you to effortlessly utilize existing scenarios for various setups.
+Many projects require similar testing in multiple ways, whether it's supporting a user interface on different platforms or managing a device over several apps.
+Perhaps you need to test a bus system where every member must function identically.
+Balder was designed precisely for this purpose.

-Exactly for this, balder was created for.
+There are a lot of different ways to expand our testing environment.
+If we have a new device, but inside the same environment, we just need to add this device to the setup.
+If we just want to add a new feature to an already existing device, we can just add it inside our setup.
+And of course, if we have a complete other environment, we can simply create a complete new setup.

+In this section, we'll add a new setup class.

+How the all-in-one setup approach works is described in :ref:`Part 5: One common setup`.

 So let's go back to our example and restructure our earlier created project a little bit.

-The shown project structure describes two separated setups.
-The approach we follow here is that we separate the setups from each other.
-You should use this if the System-Under-Test is another.
-On the other side, if the devices are the same (we have only one server to test) you can also use this approach to clearly separate one functionality from another (like the normal webpage from the REST interface shown here).
-This section shows how you can provide a complete new setup for testing another component of the application.
-Often this is not necessary and you can summarize all together in one single setup.
-You can find this summarized approach in :ref:`Part 5: One common setup`.

 Prepare for the new setup
 =========================